Quadric: Pythagorean triples

-As the exchange of a and b transforms a Pythagorean triple into another Pythagorean triple, only one of the two cases is sufficient for getting all primitive Pythagorean triples.
+As the exchange of a and b transforms a Pythagorean triple into another Pythagorean triple, only one of the two cases is sufficient for producing all primitive Pythagorean triples up to the order of a and b.

 Projective quadrics over fields

 The definition of a projective quadric in a real projective space (see above) can be formally adapted by defining a projective quadric in an n-dimensional projective space over a field.
 In order to omit dealing with coordinates, a projective quadric is usually defined by starting with a quadratic form on a vector space.